 The University participates in a defined contribution plan which provides retirement benefits for eligible employees.
 Benefits for the plan are funded by contributions from the University and its employees.
 University contributions are nonrefundable and fully vested.
 There are no prior service costs.
-The University contributed \$5.1 million and \$11.7 million to these plans for the years ended July 31, 2021 and 2020, respectively.
+The University contributed \$11.9 million and \$5.1 million to these plans for the years ended July 31, 2022 and 2021, respectively.

 In July 2002 the University established deferred compensation programs for senior administrators, tenured Full Professors, highly paid, and certain other employees under Sections 457(b) and 457(f) of the Internal Revenue Code.
 Under this plan, eligible employees may defer a limited amount of their compensation to future years.
 Although deferred by employees for tax purposes, amounts contributed to these plans by the University are treated as an expense in the year earned.
 Balances held by the University in the plans are recorded as a component of assets held as trustee or agent and trust and agency obligations.
-There were no University contributions to these deferred compensation plans for the year ended July 31, 2021.
-University contributions to these deferred compensation plans for the year ended July 31, 2020 were \$432,000.
-At July 31, 2021 and 2020, balances in the plans were \$14.9 million and \$12.7 million, respectively.
+There were no University contributions to these deferred compensation plans for the years ended July 31, 2022 and July 31, 2021.
+At July 31, 2022 and 2021, balances in the plans were \$13.5 million and \$14.9 million, respectively.